code-like-a-carpenter/workbench/packages/@code-like-a-carpenter/telemetry/README.md

 ### withTelemetry

+> Note that `withTelemetry` is on its way to deprecation and so you should
+> prefer one of `instrument*Handler` functions if there's one that fits your use
+> case.

 `withTelemetry` is an all-purpose wrapper around a standard Lambda handler which adds the appropriate OTel attributes based on the type of event being handled.